creatvie-introvert/btr-directory-mvp/README.md

 - As a user, I want to browse cities so that I can quickly narrow my search by location
 - As a user, I want to view a list of developments within a city so that I can compare available options
 - As a user, I want to view detailed information about a development so that I can decide if it meets my needs
-- As a user, I wantview images of a development so that I can better understand the space and environment
+- As a user, I want view images of a development so that I can better understand the space and environment
 - As a user, I want to submit an enquiry so that I can request more information or express interest
 - As a user, I want to access clear legal and trust information so that I understand the purpose and limitations of the site